How to work with busy managers so that they want you to help them, and where you can create sustained change in the design of their service.

 The outcomes will a much quicker access to Transport choices for her staff, that will allow them to make adjustments to their service much earlier on.
 It is about the right knowledge at the right time.
 This will help Transport and reduce their problems.

 The idea is that once those simple changes can be made, then they will be able to trust us more, we will know them better and we can work with them on deeper systemic changes.

 Yesterday the manager came in, gave our internal consultant a hug, and says that she is so looking forward to working with us

-The Theory behind this What Grint has written about complexity and crisis is that people operate very differently, and they think differently dependent on whether they feel in control of their work or not.
+What Grint has written about complexity and crisis is that people operate very differently, and they think differently dependent on whether they feel in control of their work or not.
 When they are not in control, they are in crisis mode.
 This helps to understand some of the reaons why many managers and leaders are seemingly un-interested in improving their situation.

 How-to Series #1 Engaging with leaders for Supportive Leadership

 How-to Series #2 Taking Leaders on a Rapid Service Design Sprint